Creamy Biltong Potjie Recipe (Campfire Comfort Food)

 6

-Take the potjie off the heat.
-Scoop a hearty portion into a bowl and finish it off with a heavy dusting of biltong powder right on top.
+Lift the potjie off the heat, mind the hot handle.
+Scoop a hearty portion into a bowl and finish with a heavy dusting of biltong powder over the top.